 We have picked out the best multimeters in this price range and explained their key qualities and features.
-Hopefully, you will have much clearer perception of what each of the multimeters reviewed here has to offer, alongside a good idea of what to look out for when preparing to buy a multimeter.
+Hopefully, you will have a much clearer perception of what each of the multimeters reviewed here has to offer, alongside a good idea of what to look out for when preparing to buy a multimeter.

 Look: Multimeters in this price range are built from more quality materials than multimeters from lower price ranges and they usually come equipped with very thick rubber casings that offer additional protection from falls.
-Because of this, their accuracy is greatly improved, they are tougher and lot of multimeters in this price range have at least one safety certification, most often, they are CAT III 600 V certified.
+Because of this, their accuracy is greatly improved, they are tougher and a lot of multimeters in this price range have at least one safety certification, most often, they are CAT III 600 V certified.
 That means that the manufacturer guarantees you that the multimeter will protect you in case of an overload, with a power of overload being up to six hundred volts.

-Overall handling of multimeters in this price range is also greatly improved in comparison to lower priced models, meaning that you will drop your multimeter less often.
+Overall handling of multimeters in this price range is also greatly improved in comparison to lower-priced models, meaning that you will drop your multimeter less often.
 And here comes the part that you are probably most interested in:

 - Multimeters in this price range are excellent for beginners that want to start off with quality, accurate multimeters, but don’t have enough confidence in their ability to use multimeters from higher price ranges.

-- Besides being appropriate for beginners, these multimeters are suitable for experienced users that don’t have to use multimeters for hardcore professional work, but instead require them on a less often basis, for use in applications where extreme accuracy and durability are not a must.
+- Besides being appropriate for beginners, these multimeters are suitable for experienced users that don’t have to use multimeters for hardcore professional work but instead require them on a less often basis, for use in applications where extreme accuracy and durability are not a must.

 What is not so good about multimeters in this price range?